 2. Sometimes the person you like/love does not feel the same way about you, and your heart will be broken.

-As is actually the case more often than not, the person that we like/love does not feel the same about us, or vice versa.
+As is actually the case more often than not, the person who we like/love does not feel the same about us, or vice versa.
 Until we meet “the one,” dating will be a series of relationships where one person likes the other person more than the other.

 We have to work for the things that we want, and even those are not guaranteed.

 If we have a good work ethic, a kind heart, and the right intentions, things just might go our way.
 In the end, that is all we have control over, and the best that we can do.

 4. No matter how much we love each other in the beginning, we do not always end up with happily ever after.

 After years of adversity, animosity, and trying to repair what is now broken, the couple decides they cannot continue on.
-This has nothing to do with intentions, it is not one parties fault, but sadly, it is the reality of 50% of couples.
+This has nothing to do with intentions.
+It is not one party’s fault, but sadly, it is the reality of 50% of couples.

 5. You are responsible for you and you alone.

-The only person in this life we are responsible for, or have any control over is ourselves.
-So decide how you are going to let people and things impact you, and close the chapter on the belief that you can control anything else.
+The only person in this life we are responsible for, or control, is ourselves.
+So decide how you are going to let people and things impact you.
+Then close the chapter on the belief that you can control anything else.
 I promise you will have more peace and calm if you can accept this one fact.

 6. Most people are making it up as they go along.

 7. Bad things happen to good people for no reason.

-It is uncomfortable to talk about, and it is a fact of life that no one wants to admit, as they are afraid that they will be impacted by it.
-The reality is that at some point in their life, they will be touched by someone in their life being dealt a raw deal, no matter how good a person they were.
+It is uncomfortable to talk about, and it is a fact of life that no one wants to admit, as they are afraid that they will be affected by it.
+In their life, they will be touched by someone in their life being dealt a raw deal, no matter how good a person they were.